samilewis/2048march/README.md

+Note: This is a clone of 2048, created by [gabrielcirulli](https://github.com/gabrielecirulli/).
+The content below is a copy and paste of the README.md from Gabriel's version of 2048.
+This repository is for my version of 2048, [March Madness-style](http://albertlyu.github.io/2048march/).

 # 2048

-Note: This is a clone of 2048, created by [gabrielcirulli](https://github.com/gabrielecirulli/).
-The content below is a copy and paste of the README.md from Gabriel's version of 2048

-- Albert

 A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).